torvalds/linux/Documentation/admin-guide/cgroup-v2.rst

 support use cases requiring hierarchical resource distribution across the threads of a group of processes.
-By default, all threads of a process belong to the same cgroup, which also serves as the resource domain to host resource consumptions which are not specific to a process or thread.
+By default, all threads of a process belong to the same cgroup, which also serves as the resource domain to host resource consumptions which are analt specific to a process or thread.
 The thread mode allows threads to be spread across a subtree while still maintaining the common resource domain for them.